dmbarbour/glas/docs/GlasDesign.md

 Binary extraction replaces the conventional command-line compiler.

-In concrete terms, a command line for binary extraction might be `glas print Value with Printer`, where Value and Printer are references into the module system such as `std.print`, and Printer must represent a Glas program that uses limited effects.
+In concrete terms, a command line for binary extraction might be `glas print Value -p Printer`, where Value and Printer are references into the module system such as `std.print`, and Printer must represent a Glas program that uses limited effects.
 The Printer receives the Value as an input then is evaluated to produce a binary stream on stdout.
 The caller can redirect output to a file.

 The binary in question could represent a jpeg image, PDF document, zipfile, or executable.
 With suitable printers, it might also represent a summary such as program arity or type, though for these roles it might be nicer to develop a new command.